Optical telescope: Inverted images

 Most telescope designs produce an inverted image at the focal plane; these are referred to as inverting telescopes.
 In fact, the image is both turned upside down and reversed left to right, so that altogether it is rotated by 180 degrees from the object orientation.
 In astronomical telescopes the rotated view is normally not corrected, since it does not affect how the telescope is used.
 However, a mirror diagonal is often used to place the eyepiece in a more convenient viewing location, and in that case the image is erect, but still reversed left to right.
 In terrestrial telescopes such as spotting scopes, monoculars and binoculars, prisms (e.g., Porro prisms) or a relay lens between objective and eyepiece are used to correct the image orientation.
 There are telescope designs that do not present an inverted image such as the Galilean refractor and the Gregorian reflector.
 These are referred to as erecting telescopes.

 Design variants

 Many types of telescope fold or divert the optical path with secondary or tertiary mirrors.
 These may be integral part of the optical design (Newtonian telescope, Cassegrain reflector or similar types), or may simply be used to place the eyepiece or detector at a more convenient position.
 Telescope designs may also use specially designed additional lenses or mirrors to improve image quality over a larger field of view.

 Characteristics

 Design specifications relate to the characteristics of the telescope and how it performs optically.
 Several properties of the specifications may change with the equipment or accessories used with the telescope; such as Barlow lenses, star diagonals and eyepieces.
-These interchangeable accessories don't alter the specifications of the telescope, however they alter the way the telescope's properties function, typically magnification, apparent field of view (FOV) and actual field of view.
+These interchangeable accessories do not alter the specifications of the telescope, however they alter the way the telescope's properties function, typically magnification, apparent field of view (FOV) and actual field of view.